The oceans are rising and so are we

 Despite the clean, green image it promotes to the world, New Zealand’s greenhouse pollution has grown by 64.9% since 1990, reflecting a sustained lack of climate action over successive governments.
 It is among a tiny minority of developed countries in which climate pollution is going up not down.

-The ‘Zero Carbon Act’ that recently passed through Parliament creates a framework for how decisions on climate action will be made by the people in government.
+In 2019, the ‘Zero Carbon Act’ created a framework for how decisions on climate action will be made by the people in government.
+In 2021, the Independent Climate Commission has recommended a range of policies to bring our pollution down.
 This is a great start.
-However, the Act on its own it does not cut our pollution and does not represent a fair share of keeping global heating to 1.5 degrees Celsius.
+However, greater urgency in implementing them is required, and the actions put forwardwould not represent New Zealand’s fair share of keeping global heating to 1.5 degrees Celsius.

 Communities around the Pacific are leading the way – New Zealand needs to stand with them